aekaisato/bookmark-formatter/README.md

 Uh...I dunno.

 ### What's the format?
-Each folder/subfolder must contain a `__meta.yaml` file (that's 2 underscores), with at the very least a `name` tag at the top level, assigned to a string.
+Each folder/subfolder (besides the root) must contain a `__meta.yaml` file (that's 2 underscores), with at the very least a `name` tag at the top level, assigned to a string.
 This allows you to name the folder whatever you want--the name of the folder when you import it will be `name`.
 Files (which must have the extension `.yaml`) must contain `name` and `url` tags.
 (In the future, more tag support will be added.)
 An example is in the `example` folder.

 ### How do you use it?
 Although I will add an actual CLI in the future, for now you'd use `racket [path/to/testfile.rkt] [path/to/bookmarks/root] [path/to/format/file]`, without brackets.
 The format file, for now, is `ff-format.html`